 Upon arrival and being greeted with a lei, a Mai Tai cocktail, and some lomi lomi salmon and poi (blended taro) appetizers, you can stroll the grounds taking photos of the stunning surroundings as the sun sets and also visit the many cultural activity stations, including to learn hula dancing, lei making, weaving, ukulele playing, and temporary Polynesian tattoos.

-An all-you-can-eat dinner buffet showcases a variety of island foods, including mahi mahi fish, juicy kalua pork cooked all day in an underground hot stone stove, and tropical desserts.
+An all-you-can-eat dinner buffet showcases a variety of island foods, including local fish, juicy kalua pork cooked all day in an underground hot stone stove, and tropical desserts.
 Indulge in the bar that includes specialty tropical cocktails, local craft beer, wine, and more.

 Performances during the show portion will take you on a journey through Hawaii and broader Polynesia, both past and present.
 Highlights include an exciting Maori war dance, graceful hula dancing, and climactic fire dance, with humorous commentary and audience participation sprinkled throughout.
 You’ll not only be entertained, but also depart with lasting memories and a newfound appreciation for Hawaii.

 Also included is (optional) free day admission to Sea Life Park, a $40 value!
-Coach bus transportation from/to Waikiki is available for only $18/person.
+Coach bus transportation from/to Waikiki is available for only $25/person round-trip.

-Our online prices as published on this page are up to 15% OFF the retail price!
+Our online prices as published on this page (except the VIP Front Table option) are up to 15% OFF the retail price!
 There is no downside versus paying full price.